mordendk/rwd20/README.md

  </section>
  ```

-For full effect, the responsive-breakpoint directive should be used in combination with others, see the [https://github.com/mordendk/rwd20-demo](code for the demo site for more detail).
+For full effect, the responsive-breakpoint directive should be used in combination with others, see the [code for the demo site](https://github.com/mordendk/rwd20-demo) for more detail.